shlaaaa/new01/README.md

 1. Navigate to the **Actions** tab in GitHub and choose the "Run GS Shop scraper" workflow.
-2. (Optional) Provide a custom API endpoint together with any additional query parameters or headers required by the live request.
-Separate multiple parameters or headers with newlines.
+2. Accept the defaults (they already request 1,000 items from `msectid=1548240`) or provide custom inputs.
+Supply additional query parameters or headers as newline-separated `KEY=VALUE` pairs when needed.
 Leave the base URL as `auto` to rely on the built-in list of public endpoints.
 3. Dispatch the workflow.
 Once the run completes you can download the generated CSV artifact or inspect the first few rows directly from the workflow run summary.